sagemath/trac_to_gh/Issue 5074.md

 # Issue 5074: singular factorization over GF(p) need not be a complete factorization

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5074

 Original creator: was